-SPECIAL REPORT

-MARINE TRANSPORTATION
+SPECIAL REPORT MARINE TRANSPORTATION

-• p28 Getting the right protection Insurance coverage remains crucial, but so too is an increased understanding of the changing risk landscape

-• p29 Bigger and bigger

-Vessels now carry more cargo than ever before, which brings greater efficiencies and more dangers

-• p30 Highway robbery Dealing with the increasing spate of sophisticated criminals who hijack or 'take out' trucks transporting cargo inland from ports

-Shutterstock

-This report is sponsored by ACE

-Marine transportation

-GETTING THE RIGHT COVER The risks of not having an international programme

-HE SCALE OF THE marine sector is truly huge.
+Special report 129 28 | Special report Marine transportation GETTING THE RIGHT COVER The risks of not having an international programme HE SCALE OF THE marine sector is truly huge.
 Ninety percent the world's trade is carried by shipping and almost everything that is bought and sold passes through ports in 12m containers.

-In 2011, 360 US commercial ports took in international goods worth \$1.73trn (\notin 1,63trn), which amounts to 80 times the total value of all US trade in 1960.
+In 2011, 360 US commercial ports took in international goods worth \$1.73trn (€1,63trn), which amounts to 80 times the total value of all US trade in 1960.
 The UK shipping industry employs almost 635,000 people.
 However, the sea will always remain a risky place.
 Globalisation is taking businesses to new markets presenting new risks, and larger and larger vessels are creating more complex exposures, making the right insurance choices ever more essential for large and small firms.

-INSURANCE: KEY POINTS

-- Get cover from a global provider with the right local presence or partners who know the detail - 2.
-Find an insurer that can help with on-the-ground risk management advice - Cost is not everything: focus on a good relationship that will last - Work with your suppliers and partners to stress test your operations from top to bottom - 5.
-Keep your broker and insurer informed about operations and expect the same level of detail in return

-ALL RISK MANAGERS NEED to consider the reach of their insurer, depending on where they ship from and to and on where they manufacture.
+INSURANCE: KEY POINTS - 1.
+Get cover from a global provider with the right local presence or partners who know the detail - 2.
+Find an insurer that can help with on-the-ground risk management advice - 3.
+Cost is not everything: focus on a good relationship that will last - 4.
+Work with your suppliers and partners to stress test your operations from top to bottom - 5.
+Keep your broker and insurer informed about operations and expect the same level of detail in return ALL RISK MANAGERS NEED to consider the reach of their insurer, depending on where they ship from and to and on where they manufacture.
 "Your insurer needs to have the breadth to cover you," says Daniel Desjardins, senior director, global risk management and insurance at planes and trains manufacturer Bombardier.
 "People always focus on the ability to pay claims - and this is important [since] ultimately it is why [businesses] buy a policy.
 However, with the current marine complexity, one of the elements Bombardier is looking for is a company that can help it with [global] risk management."
 Key to achieving this is having someone in the insurer's organisation who can help evaluate risk globally and guide businesses through the process to ensure they understand their exposure.

-"I want a global policy that I understand, that my insurers understand," says Desjardins.
+"I want a global policy that I understand, that my insurers understand," says Desiardins.

-Daniel San Millan, risk manager at infrastructure and services operator Ferrovial, agrees.
+Daniel San Millan, risk manag er at infrastructure and services operator Ferrovial, agrees.